WE ARE ACCEPTING LATE APPLICATIONS ON A CASE-BY-CASE BASIS. Contact [email protected] for details.

-- This three-week summer program offers international college (post-secondary school) students an opportunity to develop their creative abilities in various studio disciplines while experiencing American culture by living and studying in New York City.
+- This 3-week summer program offers international college students an opportunity to develop their creative abilities in various studio disciplines while experiencing American culture by living and studying in New York City.

-- In addition, the program includes a range of organized activities available at no additional cost.
+- The program includes a range of organized activities available at no additional cost.

-- Students may choose one course offered in this program, and will be awarded three studio credits and a certificate for successful completion of the course.
+- Students will be awarded 3 studio credits for successful completion of the program.

 - Program Overview

 The Culture, Design, and Fine Arts in New York Summer Program offers international college students an opportunity to develop their creative abilities while experiencing American culture in New York City.

 Students may choose between two courses offered in this program and will be awarded 3 undergraduate studio credits upon successful completion of the course.
 Classes are held Monday-Friday, 9 AM - 4 PM, with a 1-hour break for lunch.
 All instructors are SVA faculty and professionals in their respective fields.
 Space is limited to approximately 20 students per course.
 Registration is based on a first come, first served basis.

 The program includes a variety of organized social and cultural activities, such as museum visits, Broadway musicals, movie nights, and walking tours.
 An exhibition of student work will be held on the last Friday of the program.

 Students have the option to stay in SVA housing during this program.